Speakers

 Michael W. McConnell

-Professor McConnell is the Richard & Frances Mallery Professor at the Stanford Law School.
+Professor McConnell is the Richard & Frances Mallery Professor at Stanford Law School.
 He is also the Director of the Stanford Constitutional Law Center and a Senior Fellow at the Hoover Institution.

 David W. Miller, Ph.D.